My scholarly publishing history: the successes, the failures and the backstories

 Haines-Saah, R., Bell, K. & Dennis, S. (2015) A qualitative content analysis of health warning labels on cigarette packaging in Canada, Australia, the United Kingdom and the USA.
 American Journal of Public Health, 105(2): e61-e69.
 TIMES REJECTED: 0

 The AJPH was our first choice for submission and it helped that Rebecca, who is better versed in the requirements of public health journals, took the lead.
 I don’t think any of us would claim that this is an exciting paper, but we enjoyed writing it.

-This is another one of those side-of-the-desk papers.
+This is another one of those side-of-the-desk papers written when I was asked to be part of a panel on addiction for an 'international social science conference' held on the premises of UBC that turned out to be basically fake, to the surprise of myself and the other panelists – colleagues from Australia.
 I submitted it to CMP and it had a smooth review process there – it was the other paper I’ve written that was accepted with revisions at the outset.
 I must say that I really enjoyed writing it, although the topic is admittedly obscure.

 This was the first choice for submission and was a straightforward and benign review process.
 Again, it helped that Rebecca was the first author, because she’s better at making critical arguments more widely palatable.
 It’s not an earth shattering paper, but it’s one we felt compelled to write as a sort of ‘FYI’ to Canadian policy makers.

 Kierans, C., Bell, K. & Kingdon, C. (2016) Social and Cultural Perspectives on Health, Technology and Medicine: Old Concepts, New Problems.
 London: Routledge.
 TIMES REJECTED: 0